In this guide we’ll look at the best hacksaws.

 The Gardena Sierra Combisystem saw is an ideal hand saw for pruning trees and large shrubs as it is tough, light and effective.

 This Gardena saw is designed for the garden and does a great pruning job, especially on green wood.
 It can be used on its own or in conjunction with the combisystem handle.
 The tapered design of this handsaw means it is easy to get this saw between branches.
 The 360 degree rotating blade also helps to ensure you can achieve the right cutting angle no matter how congested the shrub or tree foliage.
 The hardened blade is really sturdy and resists twisting.
 The 350 mm blade also has precision machined peg and raker teeth, and replacement blades are easily available.
 The blade tension can be easily adjusted, and the handle is comfortable to use.

 Gardena clearly believe in their products and the Gardena Sierra Combisystem pruning saw comes with an incredible 25 year warranty.

 VIEW LATEST PRICE →

 Bahco 319 Hacksaw Review

-The Bahco 319 Hacksaw Frame provides an inexpensive option that is still sturdy, effective and comfortable to use.
+The Bahco 319 Hacksaw is an inexpensive metal hacksaw that still sturdy, effective and comfortable to use.

-This hacksaw has a robust frame with a steel core.
+This Bahco hacksaw has a robust frame with a steel core.
 It also has a comfortable non slip handle which is easy on the hands and provides good grip.
 The tension on the blade is good and the saw cuts a true line.
-There is a tensioning mechanism in the handle that is easy to use.
-The saw came with one blade included.
-It takes standard 12 inch (300mm) blades.
-Overall the design is compact so this saw can get in tighter corners than some other hacksaws.
+There is also a tensioning mechanism in the handle that is easy to use.
+The saw takes standard 12″ (300mm) blades and comes with one blade included.
+This Bahco hacksaw is nice and compact and can access tighter corners than some other hacksaws.